Rejection Sensitive Dysphoria (RSD) & How to Manage It

 I’ve always been alone, and I always will be.

 During an episode, our body goes into flight or flight.
 Adrenaline causes our heart to race, our temperature to rise and our rational brain shuts down.
-It can be very difficult to persuade us anything contrary to whatever our RSD monster is telling us.
+It can be very difficult to persuade us anything contrary to whatever our RSD demon is telling us.

 It can take a while for an RSD episode to subside.
 It is difficult to talk to a friend or family member, as it's embarrassing having such an intense reaction.
 How do we say “You only left one x at the end of your text, why do you hate me” in a mentally stable way? 🥲